 Career relevance and employability

-Completing this qualification will equip you with a base of postgraduate level knowledge and understanding in science as well as providing you with a set of key transferable skills which will be relevant to your career.
+Completing this qualification will equip you key transferable skills which will be relevant to your career, as well as providing you with a base of postgraduate level science knowledge and understanding.
 You will learn to critically evaluate current research and advanced scholarship in your field of study as well as evaluating research methodologies.
-You will discover how to deal with complex issues and make sound judgements and decisions in complex and unpredictable situations.
+You will learn to deal with complex issues and make sound judgements and decisions in complex situations.

 Suggested routes to the degree